Finding a Top Financial Advisor Firm in Morristown, New Jersey

 Simon Quick Advisors Background

-Partners Dwight Massey and Leslie Quick III founded the firm in 2004.
+Dwight Massey and Leslie Quick III founded the firm in 2004.
 Today, it's owned by a combination of William E. Simon & Sons, LLC; managing partners Joseph Belfatto and Leslie Quick III; and QIII Family Enterprises, LLC, a holding company.
 Altogether, Belfatto and Quick have 80 years' experience in financial services.
-Massey is retired.
+Massey is now retired.

 Simon Quick provides several different financial advisory services across the investing and financial planning verticals.
 The firm and its advisors help clients with wealth management, investment planning, retirement planning, tax planning, estate planning and more.